joshenders/enderscraft/README.md

 ### Commerical Use

-If you're interested in using this code commercially, please contact me first (Josh Enders <<josh.enders@gmail.com>>).
-The license does not permit commerical usage.
+This software is not licensed for commerical use.
+If you're interested in using this code commercially, please contact: Josh Enders <<josh.enders@gmail.com>>.

 ## Getting Started